How Auxiliary Reasoning Unleashes GUI Grounding in VLMs: Experiments

 \subsubsection{Benchmarks}

 We evaluate the methods on four GUI grounding benchmarks: \begin{itemize} \item \textbf{ScreenSpot} \cite{cheng2024seeclick}: A benchmark for GUI visual grounding, containing 1,272 single-step instructions with corresponding target elements.
 It covers a range of GUI platforms, including mobile, desktop and web environments. \item \textbf{ScreenSpot-v2} \cite{wu2024atlas}: A corrected version of ScreenSpot, which addresses annotation errors and ambiguous instructions while maintaining the same number of samples. \item \textbf{ScreenSpot-Pro} \cite{li2025screenspotpro}: A challenging benchmark for professional scenarios, featuring 1,581 expert-annotated tasks across 23 applications and three operating systems.
-It uses high-resolution screenshots with significant domain gaps compared to typical pretraining data. \item \textbf{UI-I2E-Bench} \cite{liu2025ui}: It evaluates GUI grounding through natural language instructions aligned with diverse UI elements.
+This benchmark utilizes ultra-high-resolution screenshots that often exceed 4K dimensions and significantly surpass the standard input resolution limits of vision encoders, which necessitates aggressive downsampling that results in severe visual information loss. \item \textbf{UI-I2E-Bench} \cite{liu2025ui}: It evaluates GUI grounding through natural language instructions aligned with diverse UI elements.
 This dataset comprises 1,477 instruction-element pairs and evaluates a model's capability to locate diverse elements within complex contexts. \end{itemize}